aTsekov/RatedTravel-WebApp/README.md

     - Unregistered users can view cities, restaurants, and bars.
 They can also leave reviews.

 ##  :electric_plug: Installation
 To access the project, download the project's zip file and open it with Visual Studio or another IDE.
 Ensure you have SQL Server Management Studio (SMSS) installed.
 Add a connection string to the "Manage Secrets JSON".
 This step will change once the application is deployed.
+Create initial migration via the "package manager Control" to see the test data.
+You can use the following commands:

+**Add-Migration initial**

+**Update-Database**

 ## :hammer: Build With
 - ASP.NET Core 6